Neyami/amxports/README.md

 ***

 AFBaseExpansions\amxports\amxports.as
-is required by all plugins!
+is required by most plugins!

 Check the wiki for information about the plugins.